 Safety Temperatures can prevent your home from going above or below certain temperatures when the set limits are reached.
 You’ll find options to adjust your Safety Temperatures here.

-You can select Fan Schedule to have your fan come on every day to circulate air in your home.
+Select Fan Schedule to have your fan come on every day to circulate air in your home.

 Nest Sense is a combination of sensors and algorithms that help your thermostat learn about you and your home.

 Depending on your system type, you may not find all of the below Nest Sense options.
-Choose an option below to learn how to change its settings.
+Choose an option below to learn how to change its settings:

 - Cool to Dry: When this is on, your thermostat can use your air conditioner or heat pump to help reduce excessive humidity in your home.

 - Sunblock: You can turn this on if your thermostat is frequently in direct sunlight throughout the day.
 It helps adjust to a more accurate temperature when it’s in direct light.

 - Leaf: You can’t change this setting.
 The Nest Leaf appears on the display or in the Nest app when you choose an energy-saving temperature.